 |Photo Favorite: ascending Mt.
 Ferry in Luna Sandals Leadville Pacer with MGT upper and ATS lacing - snow travel really helped cool off the feet after hours of off trail scree travel|

-Doing practical a full revamp from the traditional backpacker style to the world of Ultralight.
+I did a full revamp from the traditional backpacker style to the world of ultralight...
 Leaving my canister stove, heavy sleeping pad, tent and things I rarely even used at home.

 Sleeping under a tarp for the first time has not only increased my wilderness experience, but I sleep better in general.
-When I climb into a tent; feel like I am climbing into a bubble.
-Cutting myself off to the outdoors and more of a artificially controlled environment.
+When I climb into a tent, I feel like I am climbing into a bubble.
+Cutting myself off to the outdoors and entering a more artificially controlled environment.

 |Photo Favorite: Mosquitos keeping me cozy at Martins Lakes - DIY Tyek Rain Gear and Sea to Summit Headnet were also used as bug protection while sleeping under my Tarp.|

-With all the wildfires in the Pacific Northwest this summer.
-There were times that the Olympics were quit hazy.
-Some times even so bad I didn't even bother taking pictures.
-You could roughly see the next ridge in front of your nose.
+With all the wildfires in the Pacific Northwest this summer, there were times that the Olympics were quite hazy.
+Sometimes even so bad I didn't even bother taking pictures.
+You could barely see the next ridge on the horizon.

-I got blessed on witnessing 2 lighting storms as well.
+I was blessed witnessing two lighting storms as well.
 Nothing like zipping up your sleeping bag to the sound of bolts cutting through the air.

-There were a small handful of nights were the winds reached over 25mph gusts.
-One night on the Bailey Range the winds were at least at a constant gale.
-Making it hard to sleep if it wasn't for my trusty earplugs.
+There were a small handful of nights where the winds reached over 25 mph gusts.
+One night on the Bailey Range the winds were at a constant gale, making it hard to sleep if it wasn't for my trusty earplugs.

-There was an afternoon were I ran into family's of Marmots of all ages playing in high alpine meadows.
-All while surrounded my Lupine far as one could see.
+There was an afternoon where I ran into families of marmots of all ages playing in high alpine meadows.
+All while surrounded by Lupine as far as one could see.

-The question that I'm most asked, 'Did you meet any Bears?'
-The answer is over 25, because I stopped counting when seeing 5 per day.
+The question that I'm most asked: "Did you see any Bears?"
+The answer is over 25, because I stopped counting when seeing over 5 per day.

-'but weren't you scared?', you ask.
-The truth is that Bears are no different than any other animal.
-They should all be treated with respect and all have unique personality's.
+"But weren't you scared?", they would ask.
+The truth is that black bears are no different than any other animal.
+They should all be treated with respect and all have unique personalities.
 Some are nice and some grumpy.
 You should never let fear keep you from going outside.

-What better way on testing your physical, mental capacity and navigation skills?
-The over whelming feeling of exploration takes over.
+What better way on testing your physical fitness, mental capacity and navigation skills?
+The overwhelming feeling of exploration takes over.
 All senses are heightened.

 I will have to admit that it is very addictive.
-What better way of getting ways from other hikers as well.
-That feeling of being alone is therapeutic as well.
+What better way of getting away from other hikers as well.
+That feeling of being alone is therapeutic also.

-Plan on seeing lots more off trail traverses from me in the future.
+I plan on doing a lot more off trail traverses in the future.

-A big thank you everyone that let me do laundry and sleep on your couch; while I was drifting through various towns to get supplies this summer.
-Knowing that I smelt like death; it meant allot to me for you to invite me to your homes with open arms.
+A big thank you to everyone that let me do laundry and sleep on your couch while I was drifting through various towns to get supplies this summer.
+Knowing that I smelled like death; it meant a lot to me for you to invite me to your homes with open arms.

-Also thank everyone that picked me up while I was walking the road to get supplies or taking me back to the trailhead.
-You guys rock.
+Also thank everyone that picked me up while I was walking the road to get supplies or headed back to the trailhead.
+You guys rock!